Chicken sandwich wars

-The Chicken Sandwich Wars is a marketing trend in the history of fast food in the United States during which a great number of American quick serve restaurant chains introduced fried chicken sandwiches to their menus.
-The phenomenon began in 2019 when the Popeyes and Chick-fil-A chains disputed which of them was first to serve such an item.
-Over 20 American fast food brands added fried chicken sandwiches to their menus during the next two years.
+The chicken sandwich wars were a marketing trend in the United States during which numerous American quick serve restaurant chains introduced fried chicken sandwiches to their menus.
+The phenomenon began in 2019 when Popeyes and Chick-fil-A disputed which of them was first to serve such an item.
+Over 20 American fast food brands added fried chicken sandwiches to their menus in the following two years.

 History

 On August 12, 2019, Popeyes introduced a fried chicken sandwich to its menu, an addition that prompted Chick-fil-A (a chain that had seen its market share increase in the 21st century, buoyed by increasing American consumption of chicken) to claim – in a Tweet – that its own fried chicken sandwich predated Popeyes' sandwich.
 A tête-à-tête on social media between the two restaurant chains followed, which The New York Times reported "captivated the internet for ... [a] week and a half".

 By the end of 2019, Popeyes had seen a 38 percent increase in sales, with the surge in business largely attributed to its new chicken sandwich.
 In a November episode of the comedy serial Saturday Night Live, Harry Styles starred in a sketch that parodied the popularity of the Popeyes chicken sandwich.

 In response to the perceived popularity of the Popeyes menu item, additional fast food chains added or expanded fried chicken sandwich offerings to their own menus.
-By January 2021, more than 20 American fast food brands had introduced chicken sandwiches.
+By January 2021, more than 20 American fast food brands had introduced or re-released chicken sandwiches.
 In addition to Popeyes and Chick-fil-A, they included: Golden Chick, KFC, Fatburger, Church's Chicken, Wendy's, BurgerFi, Zaxby's, Fuku, Jack in the Box, Sonic, Carl's Jr., Shake Shack, Boston Market, McDonald's, Pollo Campero, Taco Bell (which introduced its Chicken Sandwich Taco), Bojangles, Panera Bread, Burger King, and Panda Express (which introduced its Orange Chicken Sandwich).
 In a July 2021 marketing stunt, Airheads candy also introduced a limited edition, novelty chicken sandwich in conjunction with Chicago restaurant Frances' Deli & Brunchery.
 The sandwich was served on a bun made out of the sour candy.

-Popeyes called for a truce on July 28, 2021, as part of a promotion for a "We Come in Piece" 8 piece chicken nugget menu item.
+Popeyes called for a truce on July 28, 2021, as part of a promotion for a "We Come in Piece" 8-piece chicken nugget menu item.
 Popeyes further purchased $1,000,000 of chicken nuggets from its competitors, and donated these to the Second Harvest Bank of Greater New Orleans and Acadiana.
+The Chicken sandwich wars became "less intense" after 2021 and consumer preferences for chicken sandwiches had changed little from that time through to 2023.
+Rabobank Protein Analyst Christine McCracken has speculated that high beef prices may result in a resurgence of the conflict.